Panama City, Florida: Rail

 The Bay Line Railroad has an 82 mi rail line running north to Dothan, Alabama, to a connection with CSX Transportation and Norfolk Southern.
 Until some point between 1955 and 1956 the Atlanta and St. Andrews Bay Railroad ran passenger trains from Panama City to Dothan, Alabama.
 Additionally, the A&StA operated sleeping car service to Atlanta from Panama City.

 Bus transportation

-Local transit is handled by the Baytown Trolley services.
+Local transit is handled by the Bayway.
 Service generally runs Monday–Saturday from 6 AM to 7 PM.

 Air transportation

 The city was served by the Panama City-Bay County International Airport (PFN) until May 22, 2010.
 It was replaced by the Northwest Florida Beaches International Airport (ECP) with Southwest Airlines, Delta Air Lines, and United Airlines.
 In June 2018, ECP also added American Airlines.
+In 2020, ECP was ranked the fourth fastest growing airport in the U.S.

 Port

 The Port of Panama City is on St. Andrews Bay.

+Hospitals

+The city has two hospitals, Ascension Sacred Heart Bay (known as Bay Medical Sacred Heart until Hurricane Michael destroyed a large portion of it) and HCA Florida Gulf Coast Medical Center.